Venus Retrograde – 25° – 11° Capricorn, Dec 19 – Jan 29, 2022

 Solar Eclipse 2° Scorpio – Oct 25, 2022, Lunar Eclipse 16° Taurus – Nov 8, 2022

-So recently, my dad and I went over to a close family friend’s house for Thanksgiving (my parents are not divorced.
-My mom is helping take care of my niece and twin nephews who were recently born.
-She’s been gone practically all year).
+Recently, my dad and I went over to a close family friend’s house for Thanksgiving.
 Our friends have a daughter who is basically like my cousin.
-We have loved cuddling all our lives, talking about Netflix and humming ‘Beauty and the Beast.’
+We have loved cuddling all our lives and talking about Netflix.
 There was just one other family invited whom I didn’t know very well – a very nice auntie who had to leave early cause she had to work, uncle and son.
 But it turned out that even with very few people, it was a very entertaining evening.

 We started off the evening with pleasant conversation, delicious snacks and champagne.
 The three ‘kids’ played games beginning with cards while the parents sang Hindi karaoke songs, loud and clear.
 We played Rumi and Texas hold ‘em poker.
 First off, I can’t stand it when people bully you by betting abnormously high in the beginning (and I was forewarned by the uncle who pleasantly boasted about his son’s constant winning streak in life.
 He honestly was very nice to talk to, exuding warmth, smiliness and gratitude).
 Well guess what, I’m just gonna end up taking my money back, its equivalent from you and generally end up with more.
 And then everyone has to quit the game because it’s time to eat.
 Muaaahhahhhahhahhha.